suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 }
 ```

-Using the query in **Example-3** lets perform POST operation on resource URI to retrieve the alarms.
+Using the query in **Example-3** lets perform POST operation to retrieve the specific type of alarms.

 ## POST Operation

-To fetch the alarms we need to perform POST operation using request method from the python requests library.

 Input parameters for POST operation

 -   endpoint (vmanage server ip address)
 -   resource or mountpoint represented by the URL
--   headers (Content-type and Accept are set to application/json)
 -   The query which defines rules on how to retrieve alarms is sent using the payload.

-"verify=False" parameter is passed in POST operation because the SSL verification is disabled.

-The result of the POST operation is stored in the response variable.
-The json() method is called on the response object and the JSON format of the response is returned. "data" key in the JSON output contains the alarm details retrieved.

-Now let's have a look at the responses to POST operation
+Now let's have a look at the sample responses to POST operation

 ## Sample Responses

 -   Every alarm can be uniquely identified based on the uuid value which is associated with it.
--   In case alarm is cleared, then uuid of alarm which has cleared it is associated with key  `cleared_by` and cleared time is associated with key `cleared_time`
+-   If alarm is **cleared**, then uuid of alarm which has cleared it is associated with key  `cleared_by` and cleared time is associated with key `cleared_time`

 ###   Example-1